 Table 1.
 States with nonindigenous occurrences, the earliest and latest observations in each state, and the tally and names of HUCs with observations†.
 Names and dates are hyperlinked to their relevant specimen records.
 The list of references for all nonindigenous occurrences of Pomacanthus imperator are found here.

 † Populations may not be currently present.

 Ecology: The emperor angelfish inhabits patch reefs and reef flats (often with rich coral growth) at depths from six to 60 m.
 When disturbed, the species emits a peculiar knocking sound.
 Juveniles are solitary, but as adults the species forms harems.
+Maturity occurs around 25 cm (TL) for females and 28 cm (TL) for males.
+Average fecundity is 79,353 eggs ranging in size between 0.3-0.8 mm.
 The species feeds on sponges, algae and tunicates.
-From Allen et al. (1998 and 2003), Randall et al. (1996), Myers (1999) and Pyle (2001).
+From Allen et al. (1998 and 2003), Randall et al. (1996), Myers (1999), Obota et al. 2016 and Pyle (2001).